gabeklein/expressive-mvc/README.md

 <br/>
 <br/>
 <h1>Best Practices</h1>
 Good things to keep in mind of as you build with MVC patters in your apps.
-Naturally, just suggestions, but these are design principles to be most supported as this library evolves.
+Naturally, just suggestions, but these are design principles to be supported as this library evolves.

 <br/>
 <h2 id="concept-typescript">Models & Typescript</h2>

 Remember to code responsibly.
-This goes without saying, but typescript is your friend.
-With controllers you can enjoy full type safety and inference, even within components themselves.
+Typescript is your friend and Expressive is built laregely to facilitate its use within React apps.

-> A ton of focus has been put in to make sure _all_ features of Expressive are in-line with what Typescript lanaguage supports.
+A ton of focus has been put in to make sure _all_ features of Expressive are in-line with what Typescript lanaguage supports.
 Transparency is key for a great developer experience, and MVC's are designed to fail-fast in static analysis.

 ```ts
 import Model from "@expressive/mvc";